 Jesus's Death and Resurrection

-Many scholars believe Jesus died between 30 A.D. and 33 A.D., although the exact date is debated among theologians.
+Many scholars believe Jesus died between A.D.
+30 and 33, although the exact date is debated among theologians.

 According to the Bible, Jesus was arrested, tried and condemned to death.
 Roman governor Pontius Pilate issued the order to kill Jesus after being pressured by Jewish leaders who alleged that Jesus was guilty of a variety of crimes, including blasphemy.